 Response: The soil carbon sponge is a great metaphor for functioning soil.
 As carbon is the currency for soil microbes to function and produce nutritional byproducts that plants rely for survival.
-Carbon is also recognized in Forest Service national soil direction (U.S. Department of Agriculture 2010) that the Region 1 Soil Manual tiers, as one of six indicators for soil function.
-The land management plan components address carbon sources integral for sustaining soil function with desired conditions for sufficient organic substrates, including coarse woody debris (FW-DC-SOIL 1,2) along with guidelines to bracket how to achieve the coarse wood levels (FW-GDL-SOIL 7).
+Carbon is also recognized in Forest Service national soil direction (U.S. Department of Agriculture 2010b) that the Region 1 Soil Manual tiers, as one of six indicators for soil function.
+The land management plan components address carbon sources integral for sustaining soil function with desired conditions for sufficient organic substrates, including coarse woody debris (FW-DC-SOIL-02, 03) along with guidelines to bracket how to achieve the coarse wood levels (FW-GDL-SOIL-07).
 See the Soils Environmental Consequences section along with the Soils Management Approaches.
-The land management plan monitoring program (chapter 4 of the revised plan), includes soils monitoring questions related to detrimental soil disturbance and coarse woody debris.
+The land management plan monitoring program (chapter 4 of the revised plan) includes soils monitoring questions related to detrimental soil disturbance and coarse woody debris.
 Planned monitoring of vegetation management projects include effectiveness monitoring to evaluate compliance and efficacy of operations for limiting soil damage.
 The monitoring found that in most cases, projects were within standards, and thus, maintaining long-term soil productivity.
 Past efficacy monitoring has focused on prescribed burning.
-Reports on Pickett Pin, Soap Springs, Dry Fork, and Big Creek prescribed burns did not note conditions that would exceed soil quality standards (see Inventory and Monitoring Reports on the Custer Gallatin National Forest website).
-The FY 2016 East Zone Review had mixed results on soils from a fuels project and found more coordination is needed between district and supervisory staff to ensure meeting standards.
+Reports on Picket Pin (2014b), Dry Fork (2010a), and Lower Big Creek (2009) prescribed burns did not note conditions that would exceed soil quality standards.
+The Soap Springs prescribed burn report and a fuels project in the (FY) fiscal year 2016 East Zone Review (Efta 2017) had mixed results on soils and found more coordination is needed between district and supervisory staff to ensure meeting standards.

-Post-project monitoring on timber harvest is available on the Custer National Forest from a study that evaluated detrimental disturbance on several Region 1 forests.
-Twelve timber units were monitored, of which two were winter harvested and rest during summer.
+Post-project monitoring on timber harvest is available on the Custer National Forest from a study that evaluated detrimental disturbance on several Region 1 forests (Reeves et al. 2011).
+Fourteen timber units were monitored, of which two were winter harvested and rest during summer.
 The average detrimental soil disturbance was 5 percent for areal extent, and therefore, within Regional Soil Quality Standards; there was no statistical difference between seasons logged.
 The study was not conducted on the Gallatin National Forest.